Pace recognizes National Infrastructure Week

 The services to be eliminated this spring a are:

-they are not performing to Pace's standards.
-As a responsible
+are not performing to Pace's standards.
+As a responsible steward of

-steward of taxpayer dollars, Pace can no longer support these
+taxpayer dollars, Pace can no longer support these routes which do

 Permanent Role for Executive Director Rocky Donahue